Arsmart123/Baby_birth/README.md

 # Baby_birth
 Assignment

+The related files are listed here: https://www.coursera.org/learn/java-programming/supplement/VeM7L/miniproject-exercise-guide
+To run these codes, you need to download "BlueJ" and double click the "blueJ" file I have uploaded.

 For this assignment, we are providing data on baby names from the United States and you will answer questions about this data.
 The data files give information on the first names of people born in a particular year.
 We have data from 1880 through 2014 on both boys and girls names.
 You can download a .zip folder of all baby name data by clicking here.

-The related files are listed here: https://www.coursera.org/learn/java-programming/supplement/VeM7L/miniproject-exercise-guide

 For example, below are two pictures of parts of the  file "yob2014.csv", for names of babies born in 2014.
 On the left is the top of the file which shows that Emma is the most popular name, the F is for female and the 20799 indicates the number of Emma’s born in 2014.
 The file lists all the girls first, and they are listed in order based on the number of births, from largest numbers to smallest numbers.
 On the right is another snapshot of the file, showing the end of the girls and the start of the boys.
 You can see that Noah was the most popular boys name in 2014, the M indicates a male, and 19144 is the number of boys named Noah that year.
 Also notice there are no headers in this file.
 The video showed you how to access the fields in a .csv file when there are no headers.